Khant-Khine/Dijkstra-s-Algorithm-with-preset-graph/README.md

 ## Test Case
 Verify with steps tracked from health app and Google Maps.
 ## Future Additions
+Additions for direct ad-hoc implementation for location tracking in natural disasters.
 ## Ad-hoc implementation Possibility
 <h4>The end</h4>